Blue Planet II's episode ‘Coral Reefs’ focuses on the undersea mega-cities that flourish with life.

 Magical holidays are also offered by Saga to destinations featured in this episode – Egypt, Borneo, Australia, the Maldives and Indonesia.

 Make 2018 extra special on a holiday of cruise with Saga.
 Find out more here.

 Bottlenose dolphins in the Red Sea

 Resorts on the coast of the Red Sea, a salty inlet of the Indian Ocean, are ideal for those wanting some rest and relaxation.
-And as those tuned in to this week’s third episode of Blue Planet II will see, no one seems to have more fun here than the bottlenose dolphin.
+And as those tuned in to the third episode of Blue Planet II will see, no one seems to have more fun here than the bottlenose dolphin.

 The coral reef that thrives in the water provides the perfect playground for young dolphins who are filmed performing impressive nose-balancing tricks.

 Taking a nap is crucial too, but even when the dolphin manages to catch 40 winks, it doesn’t fall into a deep sleep.
-It has to be conscious to breath, so half of its brain is always alert.
+It has to be conscious to breathe, so half of its brain is always alert.

 Fortunately, holidaymakers to the Red Sea can totally switch off, especially if you choose one of Saga’s Unwind breaks.
 Take the opportunity to go at a slower pace, flop on a sun lounger and simply have the most relaxing beach holiday imaginable.

 On days you are feeling energetic, plenty of activities, including diving and snorkelling, are on offer.